 - PEX-B piping, which is produced by placing the pipe in a hot-water bath, after using a catalyst during the extrusion process.
 Because the degree of cross-linked molecules ranges between 65% and 70%, PEX-B is stiffer than PEX-A. As a result, PEX-B doesn’t expand as much as PEX-A.

-- PEX-C piping, which is manufactured with the help of an electron radiation beam, which breaks the existing bonds between molecules and creates new cross-linked bonds.
+- PEX-C piping, which is manufactured with the help of an electron radiation beam, breaks the existing bonds between molecules and creates new cross-linked bonds.
 Having the smallest degree of cross-linking, this is the stiffest piping option, susceptible to kinking and cracking under freezing conditions.

 Durability of PEX Pipes